trygvrad/colorstamps/README.md

 Python package for 2D colormaps.
 Most included colormaps are based on the 'CAM02-LCD' colorspace as defined in the package colorspacious (https://pypi.org/project/colorspacious/)

-Documentatoin is hosted at https://colorstamps.readthedocs.io/en/latest/ but a summary follows below:
+Documentation is hosted at https://colorstamps.readthedocs.io/en/latest/ but a summary follows below:

 Installation: